stackhpc/a-universe-from-nothing/README.rst

 Kayobe Configuration for "A Universe from Nothing: Containerised OpenStack deployment using Kolla, Ansible and Kayobe"
 ======================================================================================================================

-This repository was originally created as a workshop to configure, deploy and get hands-on with Kayobe.
+This repository may be used as a workshop to configure, deploy and get hands-on with OpenStack Kayobe.

 It provides a configuration and walkthrough for the `Kayobe
 <https://kayobe.readthedocs.io/en/latest>`__ project based on the